deer-hunt/ipsurv/README.md

 - Skip duplicate by the group.
 - Autodetect IP in line.
 Trying to resolve the name automatically.
 - Autodetect delimiter-char.
 - Customize output format.
-There are various methods of specification in "format" option.
+There are many format.
 - Output JSON format.
 - Show headers.
 - Check ICMP, TCP, UDP, HTTP.